alexandrebodin/webpack-book/basics/configuration.md

 -- webpack.config.js
 ```

-`webpack.config.js` Is the default name for Webpack configuration file.
+* `webpack.config.js` is the default name for Webpack configuration file (You can change the name if you would like and specify it in the option).